 Trade and Commerce in Newfoundland

-For nearly four hundred years all economic activity in Newfoundland centred around the prosecution of the fishery.
+For nearly four hundred years all economic activity in Newfoundland centred around the pursuit of the fishery.
 West Country merchants in England funded the expeditions of the migratory fishing vessels, outfitting and supplying them with provisions and men.
 With the growth of a resident population along Newfoundland's coast West Country merchants, and later local Newfoundland merchants, supplied the resident fishing families with the goods and equipment necessary in their pursuit of the fishery.
 Where merchants had once organized and supplied the fishing vessels heading to the waters surrounding Newfoundland, they now provisioned settlers on credit at the start of the fishing season, being repaid at the end of the season with the fisherman's produce, dried salt cod.

 The Merchant Community